chumeodiia/chumeodiia/README.md

-_**It is the mark of an educated mind to be able to entertain a thought without accepting it.**_
+_**But what is liberty without wisdom, and without virtue?
+It is the greatest of all possible evils; for it is folly, vice, and madness, without tuition or restraint.**_

-Aristotle
+Edmund Burke